AlmaLinux/errata2osv/README.md

 ## About

-errata2osv is a tool to convert Red Hat Errata advisories to Open Source Vulnerability (OSV) database format.
+errata2osv is a tool to convert Errata advisories in Red Hat format to Open Source Vulnerability (OSV) database format.

 ## Installation